 I am an architect and designer, with the firm conviction that the result of our work must improve the quality of people’s life.

-My field of interest is found on the relationship between human beings and the built environment, in how people with diverse abilities perceive cities and architecture.
+My field of interest is found in the relationship between human beings and the built environment, in how people with diverse abilities perceive cities and architecture.

 An enthusiast of collaborative urban design, consider it essential to work in transdisciplinary teams to address the complexity of public space.
-The key is in relating and empowering capacities, existing opportunities and knowledge in the territory so as to create the best possible proposals.
+The key is in relating and empowering capacities, existing opportunities, and knowledge in the territory to create the best possible proposals.